asuh/front-end-windows/readme.md

 ## Ninite

 If you have more software you need installed not included in Chocolatey or you wish to use something that has a GUI, [Ninite](https://ninite.com/) is an awesome addition.

+## Privacy

+I think now is the time to briefly let you know that Windows 10 communicates with many remove Microsoft services by default.
+Microsoft collects data on how you use the operating system through a process called telemetry.
+There's not a lot of transparency about what's going on but there are many free and open source applications that help us shut down and block as many as we know about.

+First, I recommend you look through [PrivacyTools.io](https://www.privacytools.io/).
+There's a ton of valuable software and links to consume.
+Second, consult [this evergreen, updated list of privacy tools for Windows 10](https://www.ghacks.net/2015/08/14/comparison-of-windows-10-privacy-tools/).
+As of June 2018, most of the content is updated and relevant.
+Run any scripts you feel will help you.

 ## Git